lorencerri/powercord-plugin-template/README.md

 # powercord-plugin-template

+**NOTE:** This was created for what I believe is an older version of Powercord.
+I'm not sure if this is still functional or if the methods used here are still proper.

 Personal powercord plugin template, feel free to use this, although keep in my I don't really know what I'm doing.

 | Preview                                 | Settings                            |